carrascoacd/smart-garden/README.md

-# dalia
+# smart-garden
-A lightweight smart server to manage a garden remotely
+A lightweight smart server to manage a garden remotely with arduino

 ### Install NPM dependencies
 ``` npm install ```